Comrades Marathon Pacing Chart: Down Run

 The spreadsheet uses a simple linear model which assumes that your pace will gradually decline at the rate you have specified.
 If you give 0% for your slowing down percentage then the calculations are performed on the basis of a uniform pace throughout the race.
 Of course, neither the linear model nor a uniform pace are truly realistic.
 We all know that our pace will vary continuously throughout the race as a function of congestion, topography, hydration, fatigue, motivation and all of the other factors which come into play.
 However, as noted by the eminent statistician George Box “all models are wrong, but some are useful”.
 In this case the linear model is a useful way to account for the effects of fatigue.

 The spreadsheet will give you an indication of the splits (both relative to the start of the race as well as time of day) and pace (instantaneous and average) required to achieve your goal time.
-There are also a pair of charts which will be updated with your projected timing and pace information.
+It also contains a pair of charts which will be updated with your projected timing and pace information.

 Pacing chart plots of race time and pace versus distance.